Lokavaluto/monujo/README.md

 ### Publishing Release

-This is about the process of send the build artifacts (web `tar.bz2`, `IPA` files) to public platform (github release page, apple store) for distribution.
+This is about the process of send the build artifacts (web `tar.bz2`, `IPA` files for apple store, `AAB` files for google play store) to public platform (github release page, apple store, google play store) for distribution.

 #### Publish to all available publishing hubs